thiagofa/pyrise/README.md

 Work in progress
 -------------------
-Please bear in mind that this module is far from finished.
-While I've covered People, Companies, Deals, Tags, and Notes pretty well, I haven't even scratched the surface of Cases, Emails, Comments, Tasks, Users, Groups, Memberships, Account operations, or Custom Fields.
+Please bear in mind that this module is not quite finished.
+While I've covered People, Companies, Deals, Tags, Notes, Emails pretty well, I haven't even begun work on Cases, Comments, Tasks, Users, Groups, Memberships, Account operations, or Custom Fields.
 If you want to contribute please let me know.

 Installation